zuri-training/Team_37_my_debtors/README.md

 * You have a basic understanding of python.

 Workflow 🍃
-Clone the repo and open the project on your prefered code editor git clone https://github.com/zuri-training/Team_37_my_debtors
+Clone the repo and open the project on your prefered code editor _git clone https://github.com/zuri-training/Team_37_my_debtors_

-Change directory to the frontend directory cd dma_frontend
+Change directory to the CoDebt directory cd CoDebt

-Using your terminal set your remote connection to the main repo git remote add origin https://github.com/zuri-training/Team_37_my_debtors
+Using your terminal set your remote connection to the main repo git remote add origin _https://github.com/zuri-training/Team_37_my_debtors_

-Create a new branch for your work git checkout -b <type_your_new_branch_name_here>
+Create a new branch for your work _git checkout -b <type_your_new_branch_name_here>_

 Create a virtual environment for your project

-Install all dependencies for the project pip install -r requirements.txt
+Install all dependencies for the project _pip install -r requirements.txt_

 Contribution🛂